Flexibility services based on flexible features of the power network infrastructure and on optimal RES utilization

 PV installations have a significant impact on the power grid, especially on the low-voltage network, but also on the MV grid because energy is transferred ‘up’ the power grid.
 The finding of the demonstration is combined voltage control by OLTC in the MV/LV substation with voltage regulation in HV/MV substations.
 The voltage controller algorithm of the HV/MV transformer should consider the power generation level in the MV and LV network.
 Instead of the day/night voltage set value the voltage setting might be dependent on the value and flow direction of the active power.

-The basic, key challenges related to the growing production potential of photovoltaic power
+The basic, key challenges related to the growing production potential of photovoltaic power plants are:

 Technical challenge related to the increasing amount of energy generated from photovoltaics.